top of page

 Method

-1. Pour the Guinness into a saucepan, place over a medium heat and simmer for 20 minutes until reduced by three-quarters.
-Pour into a heatproof bowl and set aside.
-Preheat the oven to 200°C/180°C fan and grease and line a 20cm square baking tin with baking paper.
+1. Pour the Guinness into a medium saucepan over a medium heat and bring to a gentle simmer.
+Simmer the Guinness for 20 minutes until the liquid has reduced by about three-quarters, then pour into a bowl and set aside to cool slightly.

 Good to know: